 Deadline: April 15th

-For $1,500 annually, Against the Grain Productions offers the Groundbreaker Scholarship to Asian American graduate students exhibiting exemplary leadership and passion for blazing a trail for others to follow.
-Qualified applicants must be at least 50% Asian or Pacific Islander, be U.S. citizens, attend an accredited U.S. program, pursue a master’s degree in any major, and maintain a minimum cumulative GPA of 3.5.
+For $1,500 annually, Against the Grain Productions offers the Groundbreaker Scholarship.
+The scholarship is available to to Asian American graduate students.
+They must exhibit exemplary leadership skills and passion for blazing a trail for others to follow.
+Qualified applicants must be at least 50% Asian or Pacific Islander.
+They must be U.S. citizens, and attend an accredited U.S. graduate school.
+They must also attend graduate school for any major, and maintain a minimum cumulative GPA of 3.5.
 Candidates submit a video presentation showcasing their visionary work and qualifications.

 Contact